- Information You Provide Directly to Us

 If you have an online account with us, we will deliver our written response to that online account.
 If you do not have an online account with us, we will deliver our written response by mail or electronically.

 Making a verifiable consumer request does not require you to create an account with us.
-However, if you have a password-protected account with us we consider requests made through that account sufficiently verified when the request relates to personal information associated with that specific account.
+However, if you have a password-protected account with us we consider requests made through that account sufficiently verified when the request relates to California Personal Data associated with that specific account.

 If your request is manifestly unfounded, repetitive, or excessive, including if you have made several repetitive requests, we may charge a reasonable fee to respond.
 We also may decline to respond, in which case we will notify you.

 Non-Discrimination.
-You have a right to not receive discriminatory treatment for exercising your access, data portability, and deletion rights described above.
-Except to the extent permitted by the CCPA, we will not discriminate against you for exercising the access, data portability, and deletion rights described above.
+Subject to certain exceptions, you have a right to not receive discriminatory treatment for exercising your access, data portability, and deletion rights described above.

 Privacy Notice applies regardless of the means used to access or provide information through the Services.

 This Privacy Notice does not apply to information from or about you collected by any third-party services, applications, or advertisements associated with, or websites linked from, the Services.
 The collection or receipt of your information by such third parties is subject to their own privacy policies, statements, and practices, and under no circumstances are we responsible or liable for any third party’s compliance therewith.

 If you have any questions or concerns about this Privacy Notice and/or how we process personal data, or would like to exercise any of the legal rights set forth above, please contact us at: